Menu Octopus Deploy

 Source: CircleCI

-• Dynamic pipelines: Automatically adapts workflows at runtime based on code changes, compliance rules, or external data
+• Dynamic workflow changes: Bitbucket Pipelines can modify workflows at runtime based on custom logic, code changes, or information from external systems.

 BitBucket Pipeline